 Free Consultation

-A minor car accident is where no one gets hurt and low damage to the car.
-Minor accidents may not be serious, and some people think that a minor car accident would not be worth claiming.
-A major accident is the complete opposite, which involves injuries and serious damage.
+A minor car accident occurs when no one gets hurt, and the car has slight damage.
+Minor accidents may not be severe, and some people think that a minor car accident would not be worth claiming.
+A major accident is the complete opposite, involving injuries and severe damage.

-Major and minor car accidents occur on our roads and highways every day in the Greater Austin area.
+Major and minor car accidents occur daily on our roads and highways in the Greater Austin area.
 Both of these types of car accidents can lead to serious physical injuries and damage.
 Injuries that accident victims suffer can leave them incapacitated and unable to work for long periods of time.
-Moreover, just because a car accident is a relatively ‘minor’ one does not necessarily mean that the accident victim did not suffer serious and painful injuries.
+Moreover, just because a car accident is a relatively ‘minor’ one does not necessarily mean that the accident victim did not suffer severe and painful injuries.

-Please call us today to discover more about how we could help with your car accident personal injury claim.
+Please call us today to learn more about how we could help with your personal injury claim from a car accident.

 If you’ve been in a car accident, you may be wondering what kind of personal injury claim you can make.
 Do you have a case for a minor car accident?
 Or can you only seek compensation if you’ve been in a major car accident?